 The Finished Roux

 When you go to make your sauce or soup, it's possible to add the roux to the liquid you want to thicken.
-But I have always had much better results adding the liquid to the roux.
-I like to whisk as I slowly add the liquid.
+It's usually much easier to add the liquid to the roux.
+Whisk slowly as you add the liquid.

 You can freeze roux and use it later.
 Try freezing it in ice cube trays and then transferring to freezer bags.
 You can even freeze it in muffin pans if you find ice cube trays too small.